david-a-wheeler/spdx-tutorial/README.md

 You can also use three different operators to combine license expressions to create other license expressions:

 * "OR": Recipients can choose between two or more licenses.
   For example, "(LGPL-2.1 OR MIT OR BSD-3-Clause)" means recipients can choose between any of those three licenses.
 * "AND": Recipients are required to simultaneously comply with two or more licenses.
   For example, "(LGPL-2.1 AND MIT AND BSD-2-Clause)" means recipients must comply with all three licenses.
 * "WITH": Add the collowing exception(s).
-For example, "(GPL-2.0+ WITH Bison-exception-2.2)" means recipients must comply with the GPL version 2.0 or later with Bison exception is to be applied to the GPL.
+For example, "(GPL-2.0+ WITH Bison-exception-2.2)"
+  means recipients must comply with the GPL version 2.0 or later with the Bison exception.

 There is an order of operations: "+", then "WITH", then "AND", then "OR".
 This order can be overridden by parentheses, and if it's complex parentheses are good for clarity.